jtran41205/INST326_TheBackRow/README.md

 ## Methods

 - \_\_init\_\_(): takes in a string.
-Each string will have a "Key=x" at the end, where x is some number

-everything BEFORE Key= will be saved into answer.
-Everything AFTER Key= will be saved to key as an int

-encryption is initialized as an empty string.
+Each string will have a "Key=x" at the end, where x is some number everything BEFORE Key= will be saved into answer.
+Everything AFTER Key= will be saved to key as an int encryption is initialized as an empty string.
 This is important for the encrypt() method.

 score is initialized to 0

 - encrypt(): takes in no arguments.
-It's called as part of the init method

-for each character in the answer string, it checks if the character is an alphabetical character.
+It's called as part of the init method for each character in the answer string, it checks if the character is an alphabetical character.
    If the character is NOT an alphabetical character, it is added to encryption as normal.

    If yes, it will use that character and the key to find the shifted version, and add that new letter to encryption

-- set_score(): takes in an outside answer string as an argument

-If outside answer is not the same length as self.answer, score is zero and print "incorrect length"
+- set_score(): takes in an outside answer string as an argument If outside answer is not the same length as self.answer, score is zero and print "incorrect length" (Yes this is punishing, check the grammar closely)

    This is a running total problem.
 Iterate through each character.
-If outside answer at that index is equal to self.answer at that index,

-add a point.
+If outside answer at that index is equal to self.answer at that index, add a point.
 The score will equal (total points/string length)*100